m-kortas/AI-playground/README.md

 # DS-code

-Small deep learning, machine learning, NLP and visualisation projects
+Small deep learning, machine learning, NLP and visualisation projects.
+## Some of the projects were used as a training many years ago and contain many misperfections.
+## Left as lessons and baselines for future skills development comparison.

 ## Natural Language Processing: